usf-hs-614/usf-hs-614.github.io/syllabus.md

   </thead>
   <tbody>
     <tr>
-      <td style="width: 120px;">Mondays</td>
+      <td style="width: 120px;" colspan="2">By Appointmenttd>
-      <td>7pm-9pm</td>
     </tr>
   </tbody>
 </table>
 -->

-Since lectures take place on Tues/Thurs from 435pm-550pm, some of you will not be able to attend.
+Since lectures take place on Thurs from 1245pm-330pm, some of you may not be able to attend.
 Barring any technical issues, I will be simulcasting the lectures via Zoom and also recording them.
-Tuesdays will primarily be a "lecture" and Thursdays will be more of a structured office hours.

-For those who will be attending primarily by recording, I have additional office hours on Tuesdays from 630pm to 830pm.
-I will treat 630pm-730pm as traditional office hours and 730pm-830pm as an alternate, condensed lecture for those who are unable to attend earlier in the day.

 The Zoom link for lectures is: